Home | Insights | Digital Marketing | Here’s Why Instagram Considers Changing Its “Likes” Feature…

 There’s lots of speculation around what could happen for people wanting monetary value, lead generation or brand awareness from the change but as of yet, they’re simply speculations.

 For businesses, you shouldn’t see too much change within your social activity.
 If people like the content you post before, they should still like it post-change.
-There’s no doubt you might lose a few likes from accounts doing so because their friend did, or because 200+ other users did, so why not?
+There’s no doubt you might lose some likes from accounts doing so because 200+ other users did, so why not?

 Yet, the main user type who is predicted to see a big hit to their account is the “Instagram Influencer”.

 The general consensus is that “likes” have become a vanity metric – which we all probably knew already.
-Despite this, they did help to show us that they were generating high levels of engagement and now with the figures disappearing, comments alone aren’t an adequate way to measure the true value to the business.
+Despite this, they did help to show us that they were generating high levels of engagement.
+Now, with the figures disappearing, comments alone aren’t an adequate way to measure the true value to the business.

 There’s thought that influencers will have to work a lot harder to prove that they’re bringing value to the brands they partner with which inevitably, could bring more pressure and stress for results.

-To conclude, here is a list of our thoughts on the matter.
+To conclude, here is a list of our thoughts on Instagram changing their likes feature.

 For now, there’s no real concern or actions to be taken.
 Sit back and relax!